MicrosoftDocs/customer-insights/topics/developers/quick-starts/what-is.md

 # Product Insights in five minutes

-_Product Insights software is high quality: powerful, robust, fast, and able to process billions of signals per second.
-There’s nothing else like it.
+_Product Insights software is powerful, robust, fast, and able to process billions of signals per second.
+There’s nothing else like it._

 Find out what it is, who is using us, and how you can get started!
-_

 ## The shortest introduction to Product Insights